 Dana Lawton is a tenured faculty member at Saint Mary’s College in the Performing Arts Department, a faculty member at Shawl-‐Anderson Dance Center, and Co-Director of the Enchanted Ridge Dance Retreat.
 A founding member of Bay Area’s acclaimed dance company, Janice Garrett & Dancers (Garrett+Moulton), Dana has had the honor of performing works by Joe Goode (Joe Goode Performance Group), Randee Paufve (Paufve Dance), Nina Haft (Nina Haft & Company), Rebecca Salzer (Rebecca Salzer Dance Theater) and Cathy Davalos (Davalos Dance Company) among others.
 Lawton was awarded Outstanding Performer in the 2000 Vision Series, for her own solo choreographic performance, and nominated for an Isadora Duncan Award (Izzy) for her performance in Garrett’s Wayfarers in 2002.
 Awarded Artist-In-Residence at Berkeley’s Shawl-Anderson Dance Center in 2006, she founded Dana Lawton Dances as a way to expand her own working process from individual choreographer to director of a full company.
 Over the past thirteen years Dana has been invited to present work at the Isadora Duncan Awards Ceremony, San Francisco; The Work Gallery, Brooklyn, New York; The Dallas Hub Theater in Dallas, Texas; and a variety of Bay Area festivals including the Women on the Way Festival, COUNTERPulse’s 2nd Sundays Series, Dance Mission’s Harvest Festival, the Vision Series, the Pilot and Flight Series at ODC, Summerfest Dance, the San Francisco International Arts Festival and, most recently, at the Flight Deck’s Artist-In-Residence, a new theater in downtown Oakland, CA. Dana’s artistic leap from individual choreographer to director of a dance company came in 2011 when she embarked on a two year project produce an entire evening of work to a score of original music.
 This project culminated in Beyond This Moment at the Ashby Stage, Berkeley in October of 2013, which was highly praised in Bay Area publications and sold out well before opening day.
 DLD was invited to tour to Santa Barbara at the Center Stage Theater in January 2014, which also sold out before the performance dates and received rave reviews from dance critics and audience members.
 The company has also toured sections of Beyond This Moment at the Royère de Vassivière Festival in Chamberet, France in July of 2014.
 Dana Lawton Dances “HOME” premiered in April 2015 at the Flight Deck in Oakland, CA. and toured to the Crescent Arts Center in Belfast, N. Ireland in July 2015.

-Michael Armstrong received his bachelor’s in Dramatic Art-‐Dance from UC Berkeley and toured with their resident company for three years.
+Michael Armstrong received his bachelor’s in Dramatic Art-‐Dance from UC Berkeley as well as touring with their resident company.
+He then performed with Kaiser Permanente’s Educational Theatre company for 10 years.
 Mr. Armstrong has danced with Nancy Karp & Dancers, Joan Lazarus/Dance and Robin Greenberg’s Dance Current and has been a member of DLD since 2010.

 Leah Hendrix-Smith graduated in 2013 from St. Mary’s College of California, with degrees in Dance and Creative Writing.
 While a student, she had the great honor of performing at The Kennedy Center, Washington D.C., for the 2010 American College Dance Festival.
 Since college graduation, Leah is working and dancing in the Bay Area.
 She is proud to be learning and performing with companies and choreographers, Rogelio Lopez, Stranger Lover Dreamer, Jessie Barber and Tyler Eash.
 She is thrilled to be a new member of Dana Lawton Dances.